Clarifai/clarifai-javascript/README.md

 Check out the [JSDoc](https://sdk.clarifai.com/js/latest/index.html) for a deeper reference.

 Looking for a different client?
 We have many languages available with lots of documentation [Technical Reference](https://clarifai.com/developer/reference)

+## React Native

+You'll most likely encounter the error `process.nextTick is not a function` while using this library with React Native.

+To solve this, add `process.nextTick = setImmediate;` as close to the top of your entrypoint as you can.
+See [#20](https://github.com/Clarifai/clarifai-javascript/issues/20) for more info.

 ## License